TaTooKa/microfate/pages/consequences.rst

 Consequences
 ============

-This section goes into detail about how Consequences work in microFATE.
+This section goes into detail about Consequences in microFATE.
+They are mostly the same as in Fate Core, with some exceptions.

 How Consequences work